E-commerce

 The short answer is this: a good Shopify conversion rate is one that takes into account your industry, your average order value, your traffic source, your dominant device, and your history.
 There is no single number that is enough to say whether a store is doing well or poorly.

-Why these numbers should be treated cautiously
+Why these figures should be treated with caution

 The real right question